Ryxai/Quikz/README.md

 Python script to implement a quiz maker/taker/grader.
 Designed to run over the command line.
 Designed for quiz taking as a part of self-study.
 Due to the design of python, functionality inherently more advanced then multiple/choice or 'range-limited' inputs is not possible at the current time.
-[Failures of python sandboxing](https://lwn.net/Articles/574215/) is abailable on why making quizzes that can evaluate python scripts directly would be easily exploitable.
+[Failures of python sandboxing](https://lwn.net/Articles/574215/) is available on why making quizzes that can evaluate python scripts directly would be easily exploitable.

 ## API